-Placement Testing
+Placement and Admission Testing

-The Surgical Technology Program is interested in student success.
+The Surgical Technology Program values student success.
 To ensure that students have the opportunity to select courses appropriate for their skill level, placement testing in mathematics is required and testing in other disciplines may be necessary.
 Students should contact an Academic Adviser to begin the placement process.
-The HESI Admission Assessment exam must be no older than 18 months on the application deadline date.
+The HESI Admission Assessment exam with science composite must be no older than 18 months on the application deadline date.
 If you will benefit from academic accommodations for placement testing, contact the Disability Resource and Access Office.